thalida/ciphers.codes/README.md

 - [x] title text on about links
 - [x] show popup on enter of invalid keys near the input
 - [x] speed up modal (300ms?)
+- [ ] switch to foggy netlify replacement

 ## Development